The Hundred: London Spirit secure first win as Beth Mooney blasts fifty in basement battle with Welsh Fire

 It's a case of contrasting fortunes for the two sides across the women's and men's competitions, with the Brave women undefeated with four wins from four heading into their clash at 3.30pm - live on Sky Sports Mix - with the fourth-placed Rockets, on the fringes of the playoff places.

-As for the men's tournament, the Rockets currently top the table, with five wins from six, while it has been a disappointing title defence for the Brave so far, and the home side simply must win in order to just about stay in contention for the playoffs - they face off from 7pm, live on Sky Sports The Hundred.
+As for the men's tournament, the Rockets currently top the table, with five wins from six, while it has been a disappointing title defence for the Brave, with just two wins to show from it so far - they face off from 7pm, live on Sky Sports The Hundred.

 The Fire and Spirit are next in action on Friday and Saturday, respectively, with the former hosting the Northern Superchargers and the latter taking on the Oval Invincibles in a London derby at Lord's.